finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list instruments.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list instruments.
 Defaults to returning the latest               version of each instrument if not specified.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list instruments.
 Defaults to the current LUSID system datetime if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing instruments; this value is returned from               the previous call.
 If a pagination token is provided, the <i>sortBy</i>, <i>filter</i>, <i>effectiveAt</i> and               <i>asAt</i> fields must not have changed since the original request.
 Also, a <i>start</i> value cannot be               provided.
 For more information, see https://support.lusid.com/knowledgebase/article/KA-01915.
     List<String> sortBy = Arrays.asList(); // List<String> | Order results by particular fields.
 Use the '-' sign to denote descending order, for               example '-MyFieldName'.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
-    String filter = "\"State eq 'Active'\""; // String | Expression to filter the result set.
+    String filter = "State eq 'Active'"; // String | Expression to filter the result set.
 Defaults to filtering out inactive instruments               (that is, those that have been deleted).
 For more information about filtering results,               see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto               instruments.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. try {
       PagedResourceListOfInstrument result = apiInstance.listInstruments(asAt, effectiveAt, page, sortBy, start, limit, filter, instrumentPropertyKeys);